Ali Reza Pahlavi (born 1966)

-Ali Reza Pahlavi (علی رضا پهلوی; 28 April 1966 – 4 January 2011) was a member of the Pahlavi imperial family of Iran.
+Ali Reza Pahlavi (علیرضا پهلوی; 28 April 1966 – 4 January 2011) was the heir presumptive to the headship of the deposed Pahlavi dynasty from 1980 until his death in 2011.
 He was the younger son of Mohammad Reza Pahlavi, the former Shah of Iran and his third wife Farah Diba.
-He was second in order of succession to the Iranian throne before the Iranian Revolution.
-On 4 January 2011, he died from a self-inflicted gunshot wound after battling with depression.
+He was second in order of succession to the Iranian throne before the 1979 Islamic Revolution.

+He left Iran alongside his family shortly before the Revolution.
+He moved to the United States, where he ultimately received a BA degree from Princeton University, an MA degree from Columbia University, and was studying at Harvard University as a PhD student in ancient Iranian studies and philology at the time of his death.

+On 4 January 2011, he committed suicide after battling with depression.

 Biography

+The Iranian royal family on Alireza Pahlavi's birthday, 1966.

+Ali Reza Pahlavi was born on 28 April 1966, to Mohammad Reza Pahlavi, the Shah of Iran, and his third wife Farah Diba.
+He was the heir presumptive to the headship of the deposed Pahlavi dynasty from 1980 until his death in 2011.
+He was second in order of succession to the Iranian throne before the 1979 Islamic Revolution.

+He attended the Niavaran Palace primary school in Iran.

+Ali Reza (right) with his younger sister Leila (left) at Niavaran Palace, taken prior to 1979.

-Ali Reza Pahlavi was born on 28 April 1966.
-He attended the Niavaran Palace primary school in Iran but left Iran alongside his family shortly before the Iranian revolution.
-He moved to the U.S. where he attended Saint David's School in New York City and Mount Greylock Regional High School in Williamstown, Massachusetts.
-Pahlavi received a BA degree from Princeton University, an MA degree from Columbia University, and was studying at Harvard University as a PhD student in ancient Iranian studies and philology at the time of his death.
+He left Iran and entered exile alongside his family shortly before the 1979 Islamic Revolution.
+He moved to the United States, where he attended Saint David's School in Manhattan in New York City, and Mount Greylock Regional High School in Williamstown, Massachusetts.
+Pahlavi received a BA degree from Princeton University where he studied music and ethnomusicology, an MA degree from Columbia University, and was studying at Harvard University as a PhD student in ancient Iranian studies and philology at the time of his death.

+Official family portrait, with Ali Reza second from the left, 1978.

-He was engaged in 2001 to Sarah Tabatabai, but it seems that the relationship ended some time afterwards.
-He made a rare public appearance in 2005 at the funeral of Prince Rainier of Monaco in Monte Carlo, alongside his mother Farah Diba.
+In 2001, he was engaged to Sarah Tabatabai but the relationship seems to have ended some time afterwards.
+He made a rare public appearance in 2005 at the funeral of Prince Rainier III of Monaco in Monte Carlo, alongside his mother Farah Diba.

 From 2007 to 2011 he was in a relationship with Raha Didevar, to whom he became engaged in 2010.
-Their daughter, Iryana Leila Pahlavi was born 26 July 2011, in Boston.
+Their daughter, Iryana Leila Pahlavi was born in Boston on 26 July 2011.
 He was once voted one of the "world's most eligible princes."